altaywtf/htw-js/README.md

 > This repository contains the path I follow while trying to gain an understanding and knowledge of the language itself and modern tools/frameworks built with it.

 > **UPDATE (01.04.2016)**: Since this repo was kind of beneficial for me and some of my friends who wanted to take a look at JS or React Ecosystem during the past months, I decided to keep it updated till the end of this semester.
-You can also check [this repository](https://github.com/altayaydemir/ephas) for the some of the problems (and their solutions) I've dealt during these works.

 ## Part One: Fundamentals